KenZone51/Fisheye/Camera Calibration/README.md

 To estimate the camera parameters, you need to have 3-D world points and their corresponding 2-D image points.

 # How to use this code

+First print a chessboard pattern.
+In my case, I used a